Learn about the impact of the First World war on the local area.

 In this workshop your students will use primary sources from Newcastle University archives and Special Collections to learn how the First World War affected people in the local area.
 They will read letters written by local men who ‘joined up’ and found themselves living and fighting trenches or flying planes above the battlefields.
 They’ll also do a guided walk around the campus, learning about how some of the University buildings were used during the war and looking at war memorials.

-Suitable for: Key Stages 2 and 3
+Suitable for: Key Stage 3

 Subject(s): History